Why Camera Lenses Are So Pricey | Factors Behind the Cost

 While manual-focus lenses avoid motorized components, virtually all modern interchangeable lens cameras rely on auto-focus systems.
 Including an ultrasonic or micromotor and the electronic circuits to drive autofocusing in consumer and professional lenses represents major engineering effort and component expenses.

 Reliable auto-focus performance requires sophisticated position sensing, precise motor drive control routines, and complex algorithms to interpret visual cues and drive optics in fractions of a second.
-Many high-end pro lenses even offer on-the-fly focus adjustments during video or fast continuous shooting.
+Many high-end pro lenses offer on-the-fly focus adjustments during video or fast continuous shooting.
 The processing investment contributes substantially to costs.

 Weather Sealing and Durability: